burnoutband/kubernetes-training/docs/day1/04_health.md

 ### Exercise 1: Deploy a pod with a health check

-1. Create a pod that exposes an endpoint /health, responding with a HTTP 200 status code Save the following file as `pod.yml`
+1. Create a pod that exposes an endpoint /health, responding with an HTTP 200 status code Save the following file as `pod.yml`
     ```
     apiVersion: v1